-I am a political scientist and legal scholar.
-Currently, I am a doctoral student at Vanderbilt University and a graduate affiliate of the Center for the Study of Democratic Institutions.
+I am a legal scholar and political scientist.
+Currently, I am a doctoral candidate (ABD) at Vanderbilt University and a graduate affiliate of the Center for the Study of Democratic Institutions at Vanderbilt University.

-When I am not cleaning data or running regressions, I spend my free time cycling, hiking, and camping.
-My all-time favorite trails are located on the Superior Hiking Trail.
-I collect board games, and I am always happy to make a recommendation.
-I also maintain a 40-gallon reef aquarium.
-I have two clownfish named Ruth and Marty, a yellow watchman goby named Smith, a pistol shrimp named Wesson, and a royal gramma basslet named PCAOB (pronounced: peek-a-boo).
+When I am not cleaning data or running regressions, I spend my time cycling, hiking, and woodworking.
+I collect board games and comic books, and I am always happy to make a recommendation.
+I also maintain reef aquariums.